SebastianGerS/podcast-community-api/README.md

 ## Setup

-This app is setup to run in a docker container initiated from the main repo but before you do that you need to run `cp .env.dist .env` and then set your JWT_SECRET (same as client) and add your X_MASHAPE_KEY instructions on how to get your own mashape key kan be found [her](https://docs.rapidapi.com/docs/keys) and you will also need an rapidapi [account](https://rapidapi.com/developers?utm_source=mashape&utm_medium=301).
+This app is setup to run in a docker container initiated from the main repo but before you do that you need to run `cp .env.dist .env` and then set your JWT_SECRET (same as client) and add your X_LISTENAPI_KEY instructions on how to get your own listennotes key kan be found [her](https://www.listennotes.com/api/).

 Once you have all this setup you go to the [main repo](https://github.com/SebastianGerS/podcast-community) and follow the instructions there.